leamas/ddupdate/README.md

 The *default-if* plugin uses the first address found on the default interface.
-This typically means registering the address used on an internal network, and should be used if the registered host should be accessed from the internal network.
+This typically means registering the address used on an internal network, and should be used if the registered host should be accessed from this internal network.

-Should these options not fit, several other ip plugins are available using *ddupdate list ip-plugins*.
-After selecting ip plugin, test it using something like::
+Should these options not fit, several other ip plugins are available using *ddupdate --list-addressers*.
+After selecting address plugin, test it using something like::

     $ ./ddupdate --ip-plugin default-web-ip --service-plugin dry-run